Kotlin/KEEP/proposals/KEEP-0467-will-become-value.md

 3. The `var`-based data classes cannot be migrated because of the mutability restrictions.

-The problems 2 and 3 are the valid reasons for the class not to become a `value class`.
-On the other hand, the first one can and should be mitigated.
+To avoid having an immediate breaking change on both declaration- (points 2 and 3) and use-sites (point 1) for such a migration, we would like to introduce a mitigation strategy via a dedicated migration process.

 ## The migration problem